johnshearing/PrivateKeyVault/README.md

   * Pressing **CTRL-q** will close the text editor.
   *
   * Now we will see how to get this public key file out of Bob's PrivateKeyVault, email it to Alice, and get it into her Vault without ever connecting the Vaults to any other devices.
 They will not be using a thumbdrive, no WiFi, no Bluetooth, no ethernet cable, no USB cable - no connections of any kind to other devices.
 By preserving the airgap during the transfer process we prevent Mallory from gaining access to the PrivateKeyVaults.
 So he cannot use spyware to read how Alice makes her cakes so super moist and delicious.
-  * To do all this we will start by outputing Bob's public key text file (the one we just exported) to the touch screen in the form of QR-Codes.
+  * To do all this we will start by outputting Bob's public key text file (the one we just exported) to the touch screen in the form of QR-Codes.
   * The menu application does this for us, but by way of introduction, the following command typed into the command window would display several QR-codes sequentially on the touchscreen.
   * There would be one QR-Code for each line in Bob's public key file.
   * `cd ~/public_keys && base64 bobs_public_key.txt | while read r; do echo $r | qrencode -t ANSIUTF8; sleep .3; done`